Kedhar193/BellaBeat_DataAnalytics_casestudy_python/README.md

 **2.** Product could focus on motivating the users to work on weekends too since we can see that users are not working out enough on weekends as they do in other weekdays .

-**3.** It seems that most of the active users are working class women as per the hourly intensities data . so target audience for marketing will be working class women . so company needs to advertise on platforms where most working women engage or use .
+**3.** It seems that most of the active users are working class women as per the hourly intensities data .
+So target audience for marketing will be working class women .
+So company needs to advertise on platforms where most working women engage or use .